mikegedelman/atom-force/README.md

 * ~~Allow developer (production) orgs.~~
 * ~~Deploy to target via Metadata API.~~
 * ~~Add and remember deployment targets using oauth flow.~~
-* Pull all files from server / initialize new project.
-* Extend linting functionality to catch syntax errors as you type, before attempting to save to the server.
-* Ability to diff files or folders with version on the server via an atom package (TBD) or diff program of your choice.
-* Deploy to target via Tooling API.
-(Sandbox/Developer only)
-* Ability to configure/customize current functionality, custom keybinds

-If you think one of these should be higher, please consider submitting a pull request!

 ## Development notes
 Code uses [ES6](https://github.com/lukehoban/es6features) and follows [airbnb style](https://github.com/airbnb/javascript).
 I recommend installing [linter-eslint](https://atom.io/packages/linter-eslint) to atom while working on this package to help keep style consistent.